 Implementation of the New Stress Test for Uninsured Mortgages

-Last month the Office of the Superintendent of Financial Institutions (OSFI) confirmed the implementation of a new minimum qualifying stress test for uninsured mortgages.
+The Office of the Superintendent of Financial Institutions (OSFI) confirmed the implementation of a new minimum qualifying stress test for uninsured mortgages.
 Guideline B-20 now requires borrowers who have a down payment of 20% or more to qualify for a mortgage at a higher rate.
 Borrowers will have to be approved at either the five-year mortgage rate published by the Bank of Canada (currently 4.99%) OR the mortgage rate the federally-regulated financial institution offers plus 2%, whichever is higher.

-The revised Guideline B-20 comes into effect on January 1, 2018.
+The revised Guideline B-20 came into effect on January 1, 2018.
 However, if a borrower has put down a deposit and received a mortgage eligibility assessment or pre-approval from a federally-regulated lender prior to January 1, 2018, the lender has the discretion to offer the loan based on the pre-existing guideline (including the prior qualification rate).

 We encourage REALTORS® to remind their clients who have put down a deposit on a home but don’t need a mortgage for some time or are uncertain about access to mortgage financing as a result of the revisions to Guideline B-20 to contact their federally-regulated lender directly.